laravel-hyperf/laravel-hyperf.com/docs/docs/providers.md

 ## Introduction

-In Laravel Hyperf, config providers are the core mechanism to provide service discovery like service providers in Laravel.
+Service providers are the central place of all Laravel Hyperf application bootstrapping.
+Your own application, as well as all of Laravel's core services, are bootstrapped via service providers.

 Laravel Hyperf ensures that all components are properly configured and ready for use as soon as the application starts.
 This approach allows for a modular and flexible configuration system, where each component can manage its own configuration independently.

-Laravel Hyperf supports both config providers and service providers.
-Service providers are the central place of all Laravel Hyperf application bootstrapping.
-Your own application, as well as some Laravel Hyperf's core services, are bootstrapped via service providers.

 But, what do we mean by "bootstrapped"?
 In general, we mean **registering** things, including registering service container bindings, event listeners, middleware, and even routes.
 Service providers are the central place to configure your application.